viega/hatrack/docs/migration.md

 We can meet this requirement by having a single bit in our state field that indicates whether the cell has ever been written to in its lifetime.

-However, our algorithms generally write some articficial, monotonically increasing timestamp (which we generally refer to as an epoch; when an item is present in the array, we also use this epoch if we wish to recover the approximate insertion order), and then use a bit to signify whether the item has been deleted.
+We can also write an articficial, monotonically increasing timestamp (which we generally refer to as an epoch; when an item is present in the array, we also use this epoch if we wish to recover the approximate insertion order), and then use a bit to signify whether the item has been deleted.
+We use both of these approaches, depending on the algorithm.

 ### Correctness for hash table stores